xavierpriour/grunt-stage/README.md

 ### Overview

-There are 2 main ways of using stages:
+There are two main ways of using stages:
 - running the same target, with different values depending on the stage.
 For example, deploying the code to different servers in production and testing.
 This is done using `'<%= stg.<key> %>'` notation in the target definition.
 - running different tasks or targets depending on the stage.
 For example, minify code for production but not for local development.
-This is done by calling `stage:<task>` instead of the `<task>`.
+This is done by calling `stage:<task>` instead of `<task>`.

-There are also 2 different ways of setting which stage you want to use:
+There are also two different ways of setting which stage you want to use:
 - call the task with `stage:<stage>:<task>`, for example `stage:production:deploy`.
 This is especially useful to select a stage on the command line.
 - loading a stage as a first task (by calling `stage:<stage>`), then calling other tasks directly.